ArbitRandomUser/julia-repl-vi/README.md

 `i,a` : go back to julia-mode

-~`j,k` dont do prefix completions .~
+~`j,k` do not do prefix completions .~

-`j,k` scroll up and down asthough the lines in history were the lines in a vim buffer.
+`j,k` scroll up and down as-though the lines in history were the lines in a vim buffer.

-Prefix Search works too.
+Prefix Search works too.<br>
 If a `string` exists in repl buffer it goes up and down history only showing line starting with that `string`